zahur76/starwars_react/README.md

 # Starwars React

-Sample project making use of React Frontend and Django Rest Framework Backend with dj-rest-auth module.
+Test project making use of React Frontend and Django Rest Framework Backend with dj-rest-auth module.

 Also makes use of JWT for requests.